 Walk to Washington and Congressional Dinner Background

 The Walk to Washington tradition began in 1936 when several of the state's top business executives took a train to Washington to have dinner with New Jersey's congressional delegation – and the rest is history.

 Today, it is regarded as one of New Jersey's most influential business and political events with a long and rich history of bringing together the state's premier political and business leaders to discuss how they can work together to generate economic growth and create jobs for New Jersey.

-"Like a power lunch writ large, the 74th annual New Jersey Chamber of Commerce Congressional Dinner featured politicos and wannabe politicos, business leaders and university presidents, both New Jersey senators, and most New Jersey representatives," wrote Philadelphia Inquirer reporter Matt Katz following last January's Walk to Washington.
+"Like a power lunch writ large, the 74th annual New Jersey Chamber of Commerce Congressional Dinner featured politicos and wannabe politicos, business leaders and university presidents, both New Jersey senators, and most New Jersey representatives," wrote Philadelphia Inquirer reporter Matt Katz following the 2011 Walk to Washington.

 "I'm glad to be here and I'm glad all of you are here to support the Chamber," Gov. Christie told the audience of 700.
 "The work that we all have to do together for the people of the state is extraordinarily important."

 The Walk to Washington obtained its name when folks realized that few sit on the train; they literally walk up and down the train the whole way to Washington.